-3) Quinoa is round in shape it comes in white, black, and red color.
-Millets are slightly smaller than Quinoa and round in shape, they come in white, green, yellow, red and brown color.
+3) Quinoa is round in shape it comes in white, black, and red colors.
+Millets are slightly smaller than Quinoa and round in shape, they come in white, green, yellow, red, and brown colors.

 7) Quinoa is high in calcium and oxalates (in its outer covering) which may become responsible for kidney stone formation.
 So patients with kidney stones should avoid Quinoa whereas millets can be consumed safely.
 All millets except ragi can be consumed by patients suffering from kidney stones.
 It is always advisable to consult your physician or dietician before including new grains in your diet.